stefansonntag/jtd/README.md

 ---
-title: Page Title
+title:
-layout: home
+layout:
 aliases:
 parent:
-has_children: "false"
+has_children:
 nav_order:
-nav_exclude: "false"
+nav_exclude:
-has_toc: "false"
+has_toc:
 ---
 ### Setting up a New Website